 Experimental results show that on large examples involving e.g the verification of concurrent programs, our implementation runs 4 to 5 times faster than a widely used BDD implementation.

-We believe that the method of cache miss complexity is of general interest to any implementor of symbolic algorithms.
+We believe that the method of cache miss complexity is of general interest to any implementor of symbolic algorithms used in verification.

 1 Introduction